tantaman/tantaman.github.io/_posts/2020-09-13-maybe-type.markdown

 categories: software design api-design oo functional algebraic-types
 ---

-This is a re-hash of portions of Rich Hickey's talk here: https://www.youtube.com/watch?v=YR5WdGrpoug
+This is a re-hash of portions of Rich Hickey's talk [here](https://www.youtube.com/watch?v=YR5WdGrpoug).

 I'm writing it down as I've had to explain this argument a few times and this format is easier to consumer than a hour long video.